Justia Lawyer Rating

 Costco’s loss prevention department observed our client doing this and watched him as he was proceeding through the check-out area.
 They saw that he paid for certain items, but not the flea and tick remover packages in his jacket.

 Just after our client walked out of the store, not even getting to the parking lot, he was stopped by loss prevention officers.
 He had no prior offenses, so he was quite anxious about what would happen to him.
 Would he go to jail immediately?
-What if he had enough money on his ATM card – would he be able to pay for the item and let go?
+What if he had enough money on his ATM card – would he be able to pay for the item and be let go?

 image description